-Loans to the state UC trust fund also accrue interest charges on a federal fiscal year basis and payments are due no later than September 30th each year.
+Loans to the UC trust fund also accrue interest charges and payments are due no later than September 30th each year.
 The American Recovery and Reinvestment Act of 2009 effectively waived interest accrued on advances until December 31, 2010, but interest began to accrue on unpaid loans on January 1, 2011.
-In order to repay interest coming due in September 2011, employers will be assessed a per-employee fee in February 2011 separate from their
+In order to repay interest that comes due in September 2011, employers will pay an interest assessment separate from their unemployment taxes which will be due June 2011.
+The interest http://edr.state.fl.us/Content/conferences/revenueimpact/archives/2010/pdf/page%2047-59.pdf